naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">TextStyles</span> | List&lt;String&gt; | Text formatting tags to apply.
 Angle brackets should be ommited, eg use `b` for &lt;b&gt; and `size=100` for &lt;size=100&gt;.
 Use `default` keyword to reset the style.
 printer | String | ID of the printer actor to use.
-Will use a currently active or default one when not provided.
+Will use a default one when not provided.

 </div>

 #### Example
 ```
-; Print first sentence in bold red text with 45px size,
+; Print first two sentences in bold red text with 45px size,
-; then reset the style and print second sentence using default style.
+; then reset the style and print the last sentence using default style.
 @style color=#ff0000,b,size=45
 Lorem ipsum dolor sit amet.
+Cras ut nisi eget ex viverra egestas in nec magna.
 @style default
 Consectetur adipiscing elit.

-; Print first sentence normally, but second one in bold and italic;
+; Print starting part of the sentence normally, but the last one in bold.
-; then reset the style to the default.
-Lorem ipsum sit amet. [style b,i]Consectetur adipiscing elit.[style default]
+Lorem ipsum sit amet.
+Consectetur adipiscing elit.
 ```

 ## title